 Say “I Don’t Know YET”

 A learning culture starts with managers leading by example.
-Leaders need to acknowledge; “I don’t know yet ”, or “let’s find out together”.
+Leaders need to learn to say; “I don’t know yet” and “let’s find out together”.
 Teams need to have time to explore and research new ideas, even if they might fail.
 Start using the language of experimentation and reward evidence of learning rather than the answer.

 Celebrate Failure & Learning